tamtran4869/E-commerce-analysis/Product_analysis.md

 #### SQL query
 There are some steps to extract the data:
-1. Get sessions viewing the /product page and classify it into before and after product 2 launching.
+1. Get sessions viewing the /product page and classify it: before and after product 2 launching.

 ![image](https://user-images.githubusercontent.com/114192113/211909711-6ab085f8-d943-474e-bb46-779b6c4d1c57.png)

-2. Get the next pageview id of these sessions
+2. Get the next pageview id of these sessions.

 ![image](https://user-images.githubusercontent.com/114192113/211909854-fa02dc51-9f18-4093-b733-8444428dac1e.png)